Industry Guide

 • Digital wallets: Software programs that store users’ payment information, enabling them to make purchases and track their payment history on any device with a web browser.

-• Payment gateways/Payments orchestration: Payment gateways act as a bridge between an eCommerce website and a payment processor to transfer funds from the customer to the merchant account.
+• Payment gateways/payments orchestration: Payment gateways act as a bridge between an eCommerce website and a payment processor to transfer funds from the customer to the merchant account.
 Payment orchestration is the collection of multiple gateways into a single payments management platform.

 • Payments tokenization: Tokenization is the process by which payment data is replaced with a unique numeric sequence to secure the financial transaction.